Technolawhere/technolawhere.github.io/_posts/2024-5-13-Bamadev-Panigrahi-v.-Monorama-Raj-1974-AP.md

    * In **Holland v.
 Hodgson (1872) 7 CP 328**, the Court said that **the degree of annexation** and **the object of the annexation** needs to be considered while deciding such questions.
 Application of general maxim that what is annexed to the land becomes part of the land is very difficult to apply and does not yield precise results always.

-   * Leigh v.
-Taylor (1902) AC 157, 161, the court observed that the following things need to be considered in order to determine whether a movable property like tapestries have become a part of the house (immovable property):
+   * **Leigh v.
+Taylor (1902) AC 157, 161**, the court observed that the following things need to be considered in order to determine whether a movable property like tapestries have become a part of the house (immovable property):

       * Fashion of times